 Masters Rowing, Head Coach

 Mike joined the Water Club coaching staff in the Fall of 2008 as an assistant coach with the middle school program.
-In the Spring of 2010 he transitioned into a full time position as Program Coordinator for Junior Rowing.
-In this position Mike oversaw all of our junior programming and served as the Head Coach of our Middle School teams.
+In the Spring of 2010 he transitioned into a full time position as Program Coordinator for Junior Rowing and was promoted to Director of Rowing that Fall.

 Mike can be reached via e-mail at mwieneke@greenwichwaterclub.com